YILIN1031/itinerary/README.md

 # Itinerary Prettifier
-a command line tool, which reads a text-based itinerary from a file (input), processes the text to make it customer-friendly, and writes the result to a new file (output).
+Hello!
+Here is a command line tool, which reads a text-based itinerary from a file (input), processes the text to make it customer-friendly, and writes the result to a new file (output).